-The first time students qualify for suspension, they may be allowed to appeal that suspension to the Vice President for Academic Affairs, based on the judgment and discretion of the college.
-It should be noted that such an appeal is, however, in no way automatic.
-A student whose appeal is successful may return to the college under STRICT ACADEMIC PROBATION.
-These students will confer with the Office of Academic Support Services to establish clear expectations for academic improvement by the end of the succeeding semester or term.
+Students on Strict Academic Probation will confer with the Office of Academic Support Services to establish clear expectations for academic improvement by the end of the succeeding semester or term.
 Students on Strict Academic Probation are subject to the same restrictions as those on Academic Probation: they may not rush a sorority or fraternity nor may they hold positions of leadership in student organizations including, but not limited to, student publications, sororities, fraternities, ensembles, and other societies.
 An office held by a student placed on Strict Academic Probation shall be declared vacant immediately.